Best Practices for Web Sites

 KUMC has a YouTube channel for hosting your videos.
 Once they're uploaded to YouTube, you can embed your videos onto your site with the standard video controls users are accustomed to seeing.
 Your videos will also be categorized with other official KUMC videos for easy browsing and searching via YouTube.

 The KUMC YouTube page is managed by the Office of Communications.
-Contact Julie Adam, to have your video reviewed and approved.
-Include:
+Contact the Office of Communications, 913-588-5258, to have your video reviewed and approved.
+Include the following: